Arthri/arthri/README.md

 ---

 ### Which
-The person not the medicine
+The person not the disorder or the medicine(alright... my name *might* be based on Arthritis)

 ---